josephlijo/jsBoot/Learning/reactBoot/redux/README.md

 ## MVC, MVP, MVVM patterns

+**MVC Pattern**
+- MVC pattern separates the application concerns into three responsibilities.
+Models, Views, and Controllers.
+*Model* holds or represents the data.
+It can be database represetation layer (via ORM), and Business logic at the data level.
+*View* holds the presentation logic and everything the user directly interacts with.
+*Controller* responds to the request from *View* and *action* the view request.
+This *Controller* action involves giving the *View* the right *Model* to work with. *Controller* is a [Mediator](https://en.wikipedia.org/wiki/Mediator_pattern) between *View* and the *Model* thus avoiding a tight coupling between the View and the Model.
+- In MVC pattern there is a strong link between Model and the View, since View render based on the Model it has.
+Also, a model can be associated with multiple Views.
+For example, `Book Model` can be associated with `Author's Book View` and a `Library Book View`.
+- If a Model is changed, all associated View should be informed of this change.
+View monitors this change using the [Observer pattern](https://en.wikipedia.org/wiki/Observer_pattern).

+**MVP Pattern**
+- In MVP the application is separated in three responsible areas - *Model*, *View*, and *Presenter*
+- Derived from *MVC* pattern replacing *Controller* by *Presenter*.
+Why?

+**MVVM Pattern**

 ## Dealing with MVC
 - MVC controller pattern helps to seperate the concerns like data (Model), representation of the data (View) and the management of data between Model and View (Controller).
 - There are variations of MVC pattern like - MVP, MVVM patterns.